cypherglassdotcom/windshield/README.md

        "1234567890@txt.att.net" ] # yes you can also send sms alerts!
 ```

-The above is only a few parameters that you can setup, you must copy, paste and edit with your real values.
+The above file represents some of the parameters that can changed.
+Copy, paste and edit with your specific values.
-If you want to edit other basic settings check the config files under `~/windshield/backend/config` directory.
+Other basic settings can be changed in the config files under `~/windshield/backend/config` directory.

 Finally, to start the WINDSHIELD server: